 Confirmation bias, what is it?
 It is the psychological thing within most of us that colors our ability to admit we are wrong.
 I suffer from it mostly within the realm of investing.
 When I make an investment, I am never wrong.
 But of course, I am, many times.
 But I cannot admit it until its too late.
 Because I am so smart, I cannot be wrong!

-So I wait until I lose even more, and then finally after getting beaten to a pulp on a certain investment, I will finally capitulate, overcome my own confirmation bias, and change my mind, admit I am wrong, and pull the plug on the investment.
+So I wait until I lose even more.
+And then finally after getting beaten to a pulp on a certain investment, I will finally capitulate.
+I finally overcome my own confirmation bias, and admit I am wrong, and pull the plug on the investment.
 Selling a dog stock after losing money means I was wrong.
-I can’t have been wrong!
-I did all that research.
-I am smart.
-I have to have been right!
+I feel can’t have been wrong!
+After all I did all that research.
+I am smart and I have to have been right!

 Confirmation bias has vast implications in all that we do, believe, think and vote for.

 Confirmation bias has been described as an internal “yes man”.
 Some say this was all realized only after a series of experiments in the 1960’s which suggested that people are biased toward confirming their existing beliefs.

 In real estate confirmation bias applies to the listing price on a home for sale, and why we all think our homes are worth more than they really are.
-But then many times our home sits on the market for 3 to 6 months with no offers, until the marketplace tells us what its really worth.
+But then many times our home sits on the market for 3 to 6 months with no offers.
+Eventually the marketplace tells us what it’s really worth.
 If we can overcome our confirmation bias, we drop the price and sell.
-If we cannot overcome our confirmation bias, we take the home off the market, or we do not choose to work with what are otherwise reasonable offers.
+If we cannot overcome our confirmation bias, we take the home off the market.
+Or we do not choose to work with what are otherwise reasonable offers.

 Confirmation bias is a silent killer.
 If you can overcome your own confirmation bias you will be surprised how much better your life goes.